cwaring/origin/projects/origin-vue-ts/README.md

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.volar) + [Vue devtools (beta)](https://chrome.google.com/webstore/detail/vuejs-devtools/ljjemllljcmogpfapbkkighbhhppjdbg)

-This combo enables IDE support for [`<script setup>`](https://github.com/vuejs/rfcs/pull/227) which is included in Vue v3.1.4.
+This combo enables IDE support for [`<script setup>`](https://github.com/vuejs/rfcs/pull/227) which is included in Vue > v3.1.4.
 However, be sure to disable Vetur if you have it installed as these extensions conflict.

 ### Type Support For `.vue` Imports in TS

 If you are using Volar the default configuration included in Origin enables prop types for `.vue` imports.
-You can toggle this by selecting `Volar: Switch TS Plugin on/off` from the VSCode command palette.
+To enable Volar takeover mode you will need to follow [some additional steps](https://github.com/johnsoncodehk/volar/discussions/471).